ActiveLogin/ActiveLogin.Authentication/docs/bankid.md

 ### 3. Prepare your project

-It is expected that you have a basic understanding of how [ASP.NET](https://docs.microsoft.com/en-us/aspnet/core/), [ASP.NET MVC](https://docs.microsoft.com/en-us/aspnet/core/mvc/overview) and [ASP.NET Authentication](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/identity) works before getting started.

-Also, you are expected to have read up on the [latest information from BankID](https://www.bankid.com/utvecklare/guider).
-Active Login will help you to implement BankID according to guidelines, but in the end, it's your responsiblity to follow the BankID agreement.

 The authentication modules for BankID is registered in your `Program.cs`.
 Depending on your setup, you will probably have to configure challenge and callbacks in `AccountController.cs` or similar.

+For the UI to work, it expects there to be a `_Layout.cshtml` available so that it can render within at `@RenderBody()`.

+The BankID packages have UI that uses classes from [Bootstrap 4](https://getbootstrap.com/), please make sure these styles are available in the `_Layout.cshtml`.

-Our Samples might give you an inspiration on how to do.
+Our Samples might give you an inspiration on how to do all these.

 ### 4. Get started in development